-The Company's external auditor is SizweNtsalubaGobodo Inc. Fees paid to the auditor for the year under review is disclosed in note 12 to the annual financial statements.
+The Company's external auditor is SizweNtsalubaGobodo Grant Thornton Inc. The fee paid to the auditor for the year under review is disclosed in note 12 to the annual financial statements.

 The committee satisfied itself through enquiry that the external auditor is independent, as defined by the Companies Act and as per the standards stipulated by the auditing profession.
 Requisite assurance was sought and provided by the Companies Act that internal governance processes within the firm support and demonstrate the claim to independence.